 - Predation by various birds, mammals, and other snakes

 - Failing to survive very cold winters.
 Garter snakes are well adapted to harsh winters and can survive freezing temperatures for at least two days, according to a study in Cryo-Letters.
 However, younger snakes are not able to handle cold weather as well as adults.
-Though they brumate (hibernate) in large groups, this is not always enough to prevent injury or death from cold weather.
+Though they brumate (hibernate) in large groups, this is not always enough.

 How Long Do Western Hognose Snakes Live?

-Western hognose snakes are extremely popular pets due to their small size, unique appearance, and placid temperaments.
+Western hognose snakes are commonly kept as pets due to their small size, unique appearance, and placid temperaments.

 Western Hognose Snake Lifespan in Captivity